Oblivion Battery: Volumes

+Anime

 Original net animation

-The 40th issue of Shueisha's Weekly Shōnen Jump released on September 7, 2020 announced that the series would be adapted into an original net (ONA) anime as part of the Jump Special Anime Festa 2020 online event.
+The 40th issue of Shueisha's Weekly Shōnen Jump released on September 7, 2020 announced that the series would be adapted into an original net anime (ONA) as part of the Jump Special Anime Festa 2020 online event.
 The ONA is animated by MAPPA and directed by Parako Shinohara, with Noriko Itou as character designer and chief animation director, and Hisako Akagi as art director.
 It was streamed as part of the event on October 11, 2020.

+TV series

+An anime television series adaptation was announced on August 3, 2023.
+It is produced by MAPPA, and directed by Makoto Nakazono, with assistant direction by Takeshi Iida, scripts written by Michiko Yokote, characters designed by Hitomi Hasegawa, and music composed by Tomoki Kikuya and Hiroko Yamasaki.
+The series aired from April 10 to July 3, 2024, on TV Tokyo and its affiliates.
+The opening theme song is "Lilac", performed by Mrs. Green Apple, while the ending theme song is "Wasurena Uta" (忘レナ唄), performed by Macaroni Enpitsu.
+Crunchyroll licensed the series.
+Medialink licensed the series in East, Southeast Asia and Oceania (except Australia and New Zealand), and is streaming it on its Ani-One Asia YouTube channel.

+A second season of the anime series was announced on November 10, 2024.

+Episodes

 Reception

 The series took sixth place in the web manga category of the Next Manga Awards 2019.
+The series, alongside Dungeon People, won the Grand Prize in the "I Want to Read It Now" category of the 2nd Rakuten Kobo E-book Awards in 2024.